sarahbohr/AbsoluteBeginnerProjects/README.md

 # Learn By Doing
 A repo for brand new devs who are looking for great fundamental practice projects.
 Excellent tutorials and awesome repos welcome - submit your PR (pull request)!
 Not sure how to do a PR?
 [Here are some good instructions](https://www.gun.io/blog/how-to-github-fork-branch-and-pull-request), or you can dm the link to [ssbcodes](https://twitter.com/ssbcodes) on Twitter.

+If you've never contributed to an open source project before, this is a great one to start with!

 A good Absolute Beginner Project:
 - **is free** with no sign-in needed
 - requires NO previous coding knowledge